 - Anxiety is in the genes.
 As we stated, we’re dealing with a form of anxiety and so a genetic predisposition can affect things.

 - Environmental factors.
 This is the big one!
 The most common initial cause is some historic environmental event that’s caused the mind to change track.
 Let’s look at this category in more detail.

 Environmental Factors Causing Shy Bladder Syndrome

 We’ve established that paruresis is not a physical condition as there’s nothing medically wrong with the urinary tract.
 It’s a psychological condition caused by anxiety.
 But usually something in the past triggered it off in the first place.
-Some environmental factor occurred in the past that started the downhill spiral of shy bladder.
+Some environmental factor occurred that started the downhill spiral of shy bladder.
 This could be anything but here’s a few of the more common ones that are reported:

 - Bullying And Harassment.
 This is a common cause of general anxiety and shy bladder is no different.
-Bullying, especially at school in our younger years, in relation to the toilet is a very common trigger of shy bladder.
+Bullying, especially in our younger years, in relation to the toilet is a very common trigger of shy bladder.

 - Pressure To Perform.
 This could stem right back to excess parental pressure during potty training or similar.

 - Sexual Abuse.
 Some form of restroom abuse can understandably trigger the anxiety.